 By: James G. Reule

-I would like to take this opportunity to introduce myself to you as the author of this book.
-I do not have a Master’s Degree in Divinity or a Doctorate in Theology.
-What I do have, I want to share with you.
-That is my life story and what God has personally done for me.
-It is my hope that you will see that there really is a God in this vast Universe Who is interested in you on a personal level.
-He knows how many hairs each of us have on our heads [Matthew 10:30] and has tremendous longings for you just as an earthly parent longs for their estranged son or daughter to come home and renew the relationship they once shared.
+I hope you will be able to see from my testimony that there really is a God in this vast Universe Who is interested in you on a personal level.
+He even knows how many hairs you have on your head (Matt.
+10:30) and has tremendous longings for you just as earthly parents long for their estranged son or daughter to come home and renew the relationship they once shared.

-I do not remember if I blamed God for the death of my father, but from that point in time my life spiraled downward.
-I had no time for "church” or “religion.”
-It seemed like I was always getting into trouble and was soon put on indefinite probation.
-The thinking was that I needed a father figure in my life to put some type of control in place because my mother could not control me.
-I could put on a good outward show when needed, but inside there was a "wild child” always lurking within, which manifested itself from time to time by mostly acts of "mischievous mischief” involving acts of vandalism.
-I had started smoking with the help of some of my cousins when I was in fourth or fifth grade.
-Who knows what I would have gotten into if I had grown up in today’s world which is so different from what it was 60 years ago.
-I am now 70 years old in March of 2018.
-I remember when my children were young; they had a friend who had started smoking marijuana when he was eight years old.
-Marijuana was not readily available back when I was growing up, or I might have become enslaved to that addiction back in my childhood.
+I do not remember if I consciously blamed God for the death of my father, but from that time on, my life spiraled downward.
+I had no time for "church," "religion," or God.
+It seemed like I was always getting into trouble, and shortly afterward was placed on indefinite probation.
+The idea was that I needed a father figure in my life to put some control in place because my mother could not control me.
+I could put on a good outward show when needed, but inside there was a "wild child" lurking within that would manifest itself from time to time by acts of "mischievous mischief" that resulted in acts of vandalism.

-Then there was the stealing; stealing from my mother, from my neighbors, from my friends, from businesses and from my employers.
-I became addicted to stealing and the rush of adrenaline it gave me.
-I just could not stop; just like I could not stop anything else I became involved in, and it was becoming a part of me and who I was.
+Then there was the stealing: stealing from my mother, neighbors, friends, businesses, and from my employers.
+I became addicted to it and the rush of adrenaline it gave me.
+I could not stop.
+Just like I could not stop anything else I became involved in, and it was becoming a part of me and who I was.

 And then there was the language.
 I became a foul-mouthed individual who had no consideration for those around me who had to listen to it.